isaacdarcilla/996CSU/README.md

 * Fix bugs in View Mode
 * Optimized select option in Employee page

+Version 0.3.4 (latest)
+* Released on May 23, 2019
+* Added timer in the Admin page
+* Fixed the bugs in Datatable in which ordering is not working

 ### Bug Hunting

 Contribute?
 [Be a beta tester](http://tsrf.epageant.x10.bz)